Consumer Behaviour (MKTG6007)

 UNIT OF STUDY

-This unit explores the processes that govern why consumers buy (and don't buy), and what possessions mean to them.
-Students learn to apply the concepts, principles, and theories from various social sciences to the study of factors that influence the acquisition and consumption of products, services and ideas.
-Specifically, principles from economics, psychology, sociology, social psychology, cultural anthropology and human geography are used to describe and explain consumer behaviour.
+This unit focuses on the concepts, processes and theories that assist marketing managers in enacting a consumer-centric approach to marketing.
+Students learn to apply the concepts, principles, and theories from various social sciences to the study of factors that influence the acquisition, consumption and disposition of goods, services and experiences.
+Specifically, principles from economics, psychology, sociology, social psychology, cultural anthropology etc. are used to describe and explain consumer behaviour.

 Further unit of study information